tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 Following are two images from page 60 of Loran's book: a copy of Cézanne's painting *[The Sainte Victoire, Seen From the Quarry Called Bibemus](http://paulcezanne.org/mont-sainte-victoire-seen-from-the-bibemus-quarry.jsp)* in black-and-white, and a black-and-white photograph of the motif by Loran.
 Given these images, one does not really need to read Loran's analysis to get a full appreciation for why Cézanne is widely heralded as the [Father of Modern Art](https://smithsonianassociates.org/ticketing/tickets/cezanne-father-of-modern-art).

 - Image: ![`../images/mondrian_part_2-sainte_victoire-both_vert-bw-p_60-scaled-2-cropped-2.jpg`](https://github.com/tomwhartung/jmws_accoutrements/blob/master/social_networking/tomh/medium/images/mondrian_part_2-sainte_victoire-both_vert-bw-p_60-scaled-2-cropped-2.jpg)
-- Alt text: A combo image showing the painting of the Sainte Victoire mountain by Cézanne next to a photograph of the same mountain.
-The mountain in the painting is much larger and more pronounced than it is in the photograph.
+- Alt text: A combo image showing a photograph of the Sainte Victoire mountain by Erle Loran above the painting by Cézanne of the same mountain.
+The mountain in the painting is much larger and more pronounced than it is in the photograph, and it expresses the way Cézanne saw the mountain.
-- Caption: Cézanne's painting The Sainte Victoire, Seen From the Quarry Called Bibemus juxtaposed with a photograph of the motif.
-Source: Cézanne's Composition by Erle Loran, p.
+- Caption: A combo image showing a photograph of the motif used in Cézanne's painting The Sainte Victoire, Seen From the Quarry Called Bibemus, positioned above a black-and-white copy of the painting.
+Source: [Cézanne's Composition](https://archive.org/details/cezannescomposit0000lora_f9b1) by Erle Loran, p.
 60.
-- Source: [Cézanne's Composition](https://archive.org/details/cezannescomposit0000lora_f9b1) by Erle Loran, p.
-60.

-Seeing these images side-by-side is extremely enlightening!
+Seeing these images together is extremely enlightening!
 In describing these images, Loran writes:

 > Cézanne has more than doubled the size of the Sainte Victoire.
 The illusion of magnificent height which Cézanne has achieved through these measurable *plastic means* is akin to the exaggerated sense of its height that one has on actually seeing it -- as I had when I first discovered the motif.
 But the photograph of the motif utterly fails to suggest the grandeur, the massiveness, of this luminous white mountain....
 Cézanne's painting, as compared with the [photograph of the] motif, illustrates graphically what should be understood and taught more widely as the basic mechanics of drawing and composition, the *fundamental plastic means of expression.* [p.
 60, emphasis added].

 Loran goes on to assert that the painting "becomes a new reality achieved by purely plastic means, by color and form alone" [p.
 61].
-His use of the term *plastic* in these comparisons of the painting and his photograph really leaves no doubt as to what he means by the term!
+His use of the term *plastic* in these comparisons of the painting and his photograph really leaves no doubt as to what he -- and no doubt Mondrian as well -- mean by the term!

-Cézanne created a [series of paintings of the Sainte Victoire](https://en.wikipedia.org/wiki/Mont_Sainte-Victoire_(C%C3%A9zanne)), and Loran includes a few of these in his book.
-In each case he includes a photograph of the motif showing how Cézanne's interpretation differed from a scientific perspective of the mountain.
+Cézanne created a [series of paintings of the Sainte Victoire](https://en.wikipedia.org/wiki/Mont_Sainte-Victoire_(C%C3%A9zanne)), and Loran includes a few more of these in his book.
+In each case he includes a photograph of the motif that shows how Cézanne's interpretation differed from a scientific perspective of the mountain.

-This version from the quarry is the only one of Cézanne's paintings to appear in color in Loran's book, and he uses it to conduct an extended analysis of the artist's use of color.
+This version from the quarry is the only one of Cézanne's paintings to appear in color in Loran's book, and he refers to it in his extended analysis of the artist's use of color.

 - Image: ![`../images/mondrian_part_2-sainte_victoire-painting-color-p_62-scaled-1.jpg`](https://github.com/tomwhartung/jmws_accoutrements/blob/master/social_networking/tomh/medium/images/mondrian_part_2-sainte_victoire-painting-color-p_62-scaled-1.jpg)
-- Alt text:
-- Caption:
-- Source: Cézanne's Composition by Erle Loran, p.
-60.
+- Alt text: A copy of Cézanne's painting of The Sainte Victoire, Seen From the Quarry Called Bibemus in color, showing the complementary color scheme of the warm orange of the cliffs, tied together by the network of cool green in the trees, and with the whitish colors of the mountain and cool blue of the sky in the background.
+- Caption: A copy of Cézanne's painting of The Sainte Victoire, Seen From the Quarry Called Bibemus in color.
+Loran's analysis describes the "simple complementary color scheme, which is a theme founded on the warm and cool contrast of orange against green and blue."
+Source: [Cézanne's Composition](https://archive.org/details/cezannescomposit0000lora_f9b1) by Erle Loran, pp. 62-63.

 In his analysis of this painting Loran writes that "Cézanne's uniqueness and perhaps his historical greatness is found in his power to synthesize abstraction and reality" [p.
 63].
-A full discussion of his analysis is far beyond the scope of this article, but I encourage anyone interested in a deep dive into Cézanne's use of color to find a copy of the book!
+A full discussion of his analysis is far beyond the scope of this article, but I encourage anyone interested in a deep dive into Cézanne's use of color to find a copy of Loran's book!

 Published in 1943, *Cézanne's Composition* is apparently out of print.
-Although it costs $75-100 on [amazon.com](https://www.amazon.com/C%C3%A9zannes-Composition-Analysis-Diagrams-Photographs/dp/0520248457), you can read it for free on [archive.org](https://archive.org/details/cezannescomposit0000lora_f9b1), simply by creating a free account on the site.
+Although it costs $75-100 on [amazon.com](https://www.amazon.com/C%C3%A9zannes-Composition-Analysis-Diagrams-Photographs/dp/0520248457), you can read it for free on [archive.org](https://archive.org/details/cezannescomposit0000lora_f9b1) by creating a free account on the site.

+At this point I finally feel as though I could certainly explain *the plastic means* to people -- albeit perhaps in halting terms along with a bit of hand-waving.
+And it would be a lot easier to explain the idea if I could refer to these images!

 ## Plasticity: Malleability

-At this point I finally feel as though I could explain *the plastic means* to someone -- albeit perhaps in halting terms along with a bit of hand-waving -- and a lot more easily if I could refer to these images!
-What the *plastic means* and *plastic material* share is the concept of *malleability.*

-Plastic bags are handy precisely because they can take on any shape needed to hold our purchases.
-It's easy to see why manufacturers often prefer plastic to the more traditional and less malleable materials like wood or steel.
+Loran's and Mondrian's term *the plastic means* and the *plastic material* that is ubiquitous in our modern day lifes share the concept of *malleability.* Plastic bags are handy precisely because they can take on any shape needed to hold our purchases.
+And it's easy to see why manufacturers often prefer plastic to the much less malleable traditional materials like wood or steel.

-Piet Mondrian took what Cézanne and the Cubists started to its logical conclusion, often foregoing representation entirely, and calling the resultant style *Neo-Plasticism.*

--------- So far, so good. -------

-## Mimesis and Representation versus Catharsis and Expression

-Revisit these two different kinds of art in light of the word "plastic."
+Before reading Loran's book, my idea of the plastic means included a feeling of artificiality -- something the artist made up out of thin air.
+After reading *Cézanne's Composition,* my concept of the term more closely resembles the idea of distortion -- a distortion inspired by the artist's perception and understanding of the scene.
+In that respect, the photograph is the more artificial version and Cézanne's painting is closer to reality -- the way we would feel about and remember the scene.

+This new understanding of *the plastic means* is enhanced by having learned about the different types of art: mimesis versus catharsis, representation versus expression.

+My interest in Art History began with a class at [Virginia Commonwealth University](http://vcu.edu) in the History of Photography in the mid 1980s.
+At the time I wondered, why would someone learn to paint when they can use a camera to capture the scene?
+Understanding *the plastic means* and learning how to use it to express one's inner vision is the obvious answer to that question!

-## Digital Plasticity
+## Today's Digital Plasticity

 Scientific perspective in our pockets!

 [Possibly off-topic, but thinking about mentioning plasticity today: cell phone cameras, Star Wars, GoT, etc. maybe?]

+-------- So far, so good. -------

+Piet Mondrian took what Cézanne and the Cubists started to its logical conclusion, often foregoing representation entirely, and called the resultant style *Neo-Plasticism.*

 ## Conclusion